thinker-g/yii2-hermes-mailing/README.md

 user@localhost:~/ws/advanced$
 ```

 If you are seeing some output like this, your command is working.
-And you can deploy it with configuring your crontab.
+And you can deploy it by configuring your crontab.

 ### CRONTAB
 Please do not forget to disable `testMode` before you setup crontab for real emailing.